pablo-peraza/paidy-test/README.md

 # First revision questions

 1) How can we change this to create a server process?
 Currently, the main app creates a data structure for the "restaurant" and then launches a number of clients to bang on the data structure at various times.
 It's okay to not use a web server for this test and instead use a direct API, but what will we need to change to get a standalone server thread running?
-What implications would arise from this?
+What implications would arise from this? `DONE`

    > There's a lot of things that need to change in order to create a server: